poojahira/gtsrb-pytorch/README.md

 <h2>Evaluation</h2>

-To generate the file of predictions on the test set, use the command:
+To generate the CSV file of predictions on the test set, use the command:
 ```bash
 python evaluate.py --data data --model model/model_40.pth
 ```